Islamic State Dumped At Least 6,000 Bodies In Mass Graves In Iraq, U.N. Says

 "Families of the countless victims who perished at the hands of ISIL have a right to know what happened to their loved ones," said Suki Nagra, the human rights director of the U.N.'s mission in Iraq.
 "The mass graves documented in our report are testament to profound suffering and shocking cruelty.
 They need to be protected and treated as crime scenes, with evidence preserved for criminal prosecutions."

 Some of the mass graves contain fewer than 10 bodies.
-But others hold far more — particularly in Mosul and the Nineveh province, where the Islamic State held on to power until 2017.
+But others hold far more — particularly in Mosul and in Nineveh province, where the Islamic State held on to power until 2017.
 At a sinkhole south of Mosul, investigators estimate as many as 4,000 people were killed and buried, the report says.

-The U.N. believes that some 30,000 people were killed during the Islamic State's reign over wide swaths of Iraq — a figure that it warns is "an absolute minimum."
+The U.N. believes that some 30,000 civilians were killed during the Islamic State's reign over wide swaths of Iraq — a figure that it warns is "an absolute minimum."

 The mass graves hold evidence of acts "that may amount to war crimes, crimes against humanity, and possible genocide," the report states.
 The U.N. also laid out its recommendations for preserving that proof, and easing the identification and recovery process for families.

-The killings were part of a IS plan, as its gunmen used the most brutal of methods to carve parts of Iraq away from Baghdad's central control.
-Police and military service members were targeted; so were Yazidis and other religious minorities, who died by the thousands, the U.N. says.
+The killings were part of an Islamic State plan, as its gunmen used the most brutal of methods to carve parts of Iraq away from Baghdad's central control.
+Police and military service members were targeted, along with Yazidis and other religious minorities, who died by the thousands, the U.N. says.

 In one infamous example, the report notes, "On 12 June 2014, on the grounds of the former Presidential Palace of Saddam Hussein in Tikrit, ISIL killed approximately 1,700 members of the Iraqi Security Forces and army cadets.
 These killings became known as the 'Camp Speicher massacres.' "

 The extremist group set up ersatz police forces and courts, condemning people on a wholesale level.
-Executions were often carried out in public, to heighten the impact on Iraqi citizens.
-And death came by a variety of means: the report lists "shooting, beheading, bulldozing, burning alive and throwing persons off the top of buildings."
+Executions were often carried out in public to heighten the impact on Iraqi citizens.
+And death came by a variety of means: The report lists "shooting, beheading, bulldozing, burning alive and throwing persons off the top of buildings."

 Despite the staggering loss of life, the U.N. reminds us that the mass graves don't show the entire picture of what Iraqis have lost.

-"Incidences of killings where remains were discovered in houses and elsewhere, and the bodies subsequently not buried are not included" in the mass graves report, the agency said.
+"Incidences of killings where remains were discovered in houses and elsewhere, and the bodies subsequently not buried are not included" in the mass graves report, the U.N. said.

 As investigators find the remains of people who suffered at the hands of the Islamic State, other mass graves are still being discovered that date from Saddam Hussein's rule.
-The dictator ordered tens of thousands of people to be killed and buried as he cracked down on any attempts to challenge him.
+The Iraqi dictator ordered tens of thousands of people to be killed and buried as he cracked down on any attempts to challenge him.